GrahamArden/notes/personal/README.md

-These are my non-work related notes
+These are my non-work related notes.
+It may become useful